enkidevs/curriculum/spreadsheets/intermediate/add-ons/what-are-add-ons.md

 Add-ons can be used for easier collaboration between teams and promote productivity.

-To download an add-on, or to see the full list of add-ons supported by Spreadsheets, check the `links` section.
+To download an add-on, or to see the full list of add-ons supported by Spreadsheets, check the "Learn more" section.

 The market for add-ons used in Google Sheets is called `G Suite Marketplace`.